Larry Morris: Professional career

 Morris was the seventh overall pick of the 1955 NFL draft.
 He was named one of the linebackers on the NFL 1960s All-Decade Team.
 Morris played 12 seasons total with the Los Angeles Rams, Chicago Bears, and Atlanta Falcons.
 He was the MVP of the 1963 NFL Championship Game for the Bears.
 In addition, he was a member of the Atlanta Falcons' first-team in 1966.

 Savings & Loan crisis conviction

 Morris was indicted and received probation during the Savings and loan crisis.
 As a licensed Atlanta real estate agent, two top corporate executives of First Mutual Savings in Pensacola, Florida, took illegal kickbacks causing his condos and rehabs loans to go bad.

 Health concerns

 Morris was featured in an article in The Sporting News about former football players who had head injuries that happened during their career.
 According to the article, Morris had little, if any, recollection of his playing days.

 Death

 Larry Cleo Morris died on December 19, 2012.
 A native Atlantan, he spent his last few years, since 2009, under nursing home care, at Presbyterian Village, in the city of Austell, Georgia.
 His brain was donated by his family to Boston University for the study of brain injuries associated with former professional football players.

+An autopsy confirmed that Morris had the neural degenerative disease chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.